apache/flink-web/contribute-code.md

 title:  "Contributing Code"
 ---

 Apache Flink is maintained, improved, and extended by code contributions of volunteers.
-The Apache Flink community encourages anybody to contribute source code.
-In order to ensure a pleasant contribution experience for contributors and reviewers and to preserve the high quality of the code base, we follow a contribution process that is explained in this document.
+We welcome contributions to Flink, but due to the size of the project and to preserve the high quality of the code base, we follow a contribution process that is explained in this document.

-This document contains everything you need to know about contributing code to Apache Flink.
-It describes the process of preparing, testing, and submitting a contribution, explains coding guidelines and code style of Flink's code base, and gives instructions to setup a development environment.
+**Please feel free to ask questions at any time.** Either send a mail to the [dev mailing list]( {{ site.base }}/community.html#mailing-lists ) or comment on the Jira issue you are working on.

 **IMPORTANT**: Please read this document carefully before starting to work on a code contribution.
-It is important to follow the process and guidelines explained below.
+Follow the process and guidelines explained below.
 Otherwise, your pull request might not be accepted or might require substantial rework.
 In particular, before opening a pull request that implements a **new feature**, you need to open a Jira ticket and reach consensus with the community on whether this feature is needed.